 I’ve also used soaker hoses on a timer so my garden is being watered at consistent times on certain days of the week.

-You can also check out this other post I wrote about automatic watering options for container gardening.
+You can also check out this other post I wrote about creating a self watering system for potted plants.

 Whatever your method, make sure you are soaking the soil when you water to encourage deeper root systems.

 Enjoy the cooler temperatures!
 This is my favorite time of year to garden in Florida.

 Hello Bonnie, you are an incredible writer.
 This blog is amazing and very useful.
 These tips are very helpful for winter gardening.
 Thanks for sharing such tips.